practicalli/clojure-cli-config/README.md

 ## repl experience
+[Rebel readline](https://github.com/bhauman/rebel-readline) provides a feature rich REPL experience, far beyond the basic `clojure` and `clj` commands.

-* `rebel` - run a repl with syntax highlighting, built in docs and a proper quit mechanism
+* `rebel` - run a Clojure REPL

-`clojure -A:rebel` to start and `:repl/help` for details.
+* `rebel-cljs` - run the default ClojureScript REPL, eg. Nashorn

+`:repl/help` in the REPL for help and available commands.  `:repl/quit` to close the REPL.

 ## Java source